AndreBaltazar8/ablac/docs/performance.md

 phase-separated or module-granular retained state, not a lower watchdog that only hides the retained graph.

+### Follow-up saturation search

+A further 20-round search kept the same source module and compared partition counts from 32 through 128, 16 through 32 workers, LLVM machine-code levels O1 through O3, and focused cleanup combinations using DSE, ADCE, correlated propagation, reassociation, aggressive instruction combining, loop deletion, global optimization, and the complete O2 pipeline.
+No candidate produced a repeatable end-to-end improvement over the selected O1 plus SCCP/GVN pipeline.

+The closest results merely moved time between phases.
+Eighty partitions saved about 0.10 seconds of frontend CPU time through code layout but added about 0.10 seconds to splitting and combining.
+Correlated propagation saved about 0.08 seconds in the frontend while adding about 0.07 seconds to the serial optimizer.
+Both are within run-to-run noise, so neither is part of the release configuration.
+O3 and full O2 produced smaller or differently laid-out binaries but regressed total build time.
+Peak frontend memory remained about 1.73 GiB throughout.

 The first release performance gate is a complete compiler build below 10 seconds on the reference development machine.
 After that, the target is a sub-second warm/incremental build through cached module interfaces, persistent